foureyes/csci-ua.0480-fall2016-007/slides/10/forms.markdown

 <section markdown="block">
 ## Sending Data

-__So far... we know two ways of making our browser send data to the server:__ &rarr;
+__So far... we know two ways that the user can make a browser send a request to the server:__ &rarr;

 * entering it in the URL bar
 * __or submitting in through a form__